Salt & Wind Travel

 And Check The Road Conditions

-With that changing weather comes road conditions be it highway closures or the need for chains.
-Before you head out to drive for the day, head to the Caltrans website to check the conditions on the roads where you’ll be driving.
+With that, changing weather brings road conditions, such as highway closures or the need for chains.
+Before you head out to drive for the day, visit the Caltrans website to check the road conditions where you’ll be driving.
 Living in Mammoth Lakes means I deal with wintry conditions a good part of the year.
 So I always carry extra supplies (including chains, water, antifreeze, and flares) in case the weather shifts.

 Know The Local Road Rules